 The Group manages its capital structure and makes adjustments to it in light of changes in business conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividends payment to shareholders, return capital to shareholders or issue new shares.

-No changes were made in the objectives, policies or processes during the year ended 30 September 2016 and 30 September 2015.
-Capital represents total equity and is measured at KD 18,860,453 as at 30 September 2016 (30 September 2015: KD 18,348,360).
+No changes were made in the objectives, policies or processes during the year ended 30 September 2017 and 30 September 2016.

 15 FAIR VALUES OF FINANCIAL INSTRUMENTS

 Financial instruments comprise of financial assets and financial liabilities.